Get to know your renewable energy systems

 Most photovoltaic panel systems don’t normally store electricity.
 Any electricity that isn’t used in the home will be exported back to the National Grid.

 We know that moving into a home with any of the above types of renewable systems may take a while to get used to.
 We are very proud to be able to offer the benefits of renewable systems in our homes.
-In order for this equipment to work at its best, it is important that you allow our contractors regular access to undertake servicing (usually, at least annually).
+In order for this equipment to work at its best, it is important that residents who hold tenancies allow access for our contractors when they need to carry out servicing.
 Please tell us us of any problems you may have as soon as possible.
+If you are a shared owner or leaseholder, you should refer to your individual lease to find out your repair and servicing responsibilities.

 If you have a new or existing renewable energy system repair that you would like taken care of or require an update on, please continue to contact our customer services team.This helps us to monitor the progress of your repair and respond to you directly.